misiektoja/instagram_monitor/docs/usage.md

 See the [curl_cffi documentation](https://github.com/lexiforest/curl_cffi) for the full list of impersonation targets available in your installed version.

+The target is checked against that list at startup and when saved from the Web Dashboard.
+An unrecognized value stops the tool with a message naming supported targets, rather than letting every Instagram request fail later as a connection error.

 <a id="privacy-substitutions"></a>
 ## Privacy Substitutions